antofic/GraphCodable/Docs/UserGuide.md

 	public var gcodableID: Self.ID? { id }
 }
 ```
-A value type conforming to the GIdentifiable protocol acquires the same ability as reference types to not be duplicated during storage.
+A value type conforming to the `GIdentifiable` protocol acquires the same ability as reference types to not be duplicated during storage.
-A value that already conforms to Identifiable, if made Identifiable, uses id as the gcodableID.
+A value that already conforms to Identifiable, if made Identifiable, uses `id` as the `gcodableID`.
-See the next example.
+See the next example:

 ```swift
 import Foundation